xycoord/xycoord.github.io/_posts/2025-12-30-Direct-Logit-Attribution.md

 The results here are far more concentrated, with most contribution coming from just 4 components in the final layers.
 Since this model has no $\boldsymbol\beta$ offset, the unigram statistics must be encoded within the model's weights.
 The large negative contributions from the final two MLPs (~-2.7 and ~-3.1) suggest these layers may encode unigram statistics, though confirming this would require further investigation.

 In contrast to GPT2, we see a large positive contribution directly from an attention layer (~6.3 from L21.attn).
 This is the single largest contribution in the entire decomposition.
 This tells us that information favouring " Paris" over " London" is being moved from earlier token positions and written directly to the residual stream by this attention layer - this attention output is the dominant signal determining the final prediction.
-It would be interesting to run DLA for the heads of this layer for a more precise analysis.
+This example is played out in the [notebook](https://colab.research.google.com/drive/1WBfSycdPDkNnbtQXeIpiqPwhEHGEBL1v?usp=sharing) where head attribution and token attribution are both applied.

 The contribution from the following MLP is significant (~3.9) although its exact role is unclear.